satoru350/satoru350/README.md

 - 👋 Hi, I’m @satoru350
 - 👀 I’m interested in web development,anime and games and A.I.
-- 🌱 I’m currently learning python for web development.
+- 🌱 I’m currently learning python for web development and machine learning.
 - 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me : You can contact me on facebook and email.
 - Email: devilking7371@gmail.com